Editor in Chief

 “Service is healing”

-Nancy is a mom to William, her AVM Angel, who passed away in 2017 from a rupture during surgery.
-His life and death has brought her to TAAF which has given her purpose to her grief and built a legacy for her son.
+Nancy is a mom to two boys.
+William, her AVM Angel, who passed away in 2017 from a rupture during surgery and her beautiful toddler, Logan.
+William’s life and death has brought her to TAAF which has given her purpose to her grief and built a legacy for her son.
+She is a busy educator and works to be the best mom to her toddler and wife to her husband, but always finds time to continue William’s legacy by working with TAAF.

 “Be Brave, Little One”